marian-code/wikipedia-music-tags/docs/instalation.rst

     python freeze.py cli

-When building in virtual env the frozen app should have ~ 75MB.
+When building in virtual env the frozen app should have ~75MB.
+With UPX compression and vanilla Numpy ~56MB
-Without vanilla numpy ~105MB.
+With OPENBLAS numpy and UPX compression ~105MB.

 To build the GUI app: